We have filled all positions for our 2018 spring season. Check back in April for information about fall hiring.

-Naturalists will be evaluated throughout the season, both formally and informally, by the program director and assistant director.
+Naturalists will be evaluated throughout the season, both formally and informally, by the program director.

 Coastal Institute Naturalist salaries start at $75/day.
 Housing is provided in lodge bedrooms onsite (shared with 1-3 other staff) throughout the entire season.
 Meals are provided when schools are onsite and may be available during weekend rental groups.
 When groups are not onsite, staff will have access to leftovers and use of the kitchen facilities.
 Naturalists may be offered an increased rate to stay overnight in a student cabin or facilitate a weekend program as the need arises.

 SPRING 2018 DATES AND DETAILS

 The 2017 fall season runs from September 18th through December 1st and includes one week of paid training along with the option to attend a UC California Naturalist certification course prior to the start of the season.

 HOW TO APPLY